-Health Education England have pulled together some useful resources for younger children, especially those Reception and Year 1 children who are returning to school in June.
+Health Education England have put together some useful resources for younger children, especially those Reception and Year 1 children who are returning to school in June.

 Any children interested in being a paramedic might want to read the books called Paramedic Chris by the Author Tim Parsons.

 Medical Mavericks are wanting to inspire the next generation of medics and scientists by taking real medical and sports science equipment into schools, colleges & events all over the UK.
 Their website contains many useful resources and on You Tube they have Medical Mavericks TV - this episode is all about the Eyes!
 They are also broadcasting big assemblies via their Facebook page while school's are closed.
 Assembly 1 - The Heart Assembly 2 - The Lungs

 Operation Ouch!
 Dr Chris, Dr Xand and Dr Ronx explore the ins and outs of the human body in a variety of eye-opening experiments on CBBC.
 There are games and some "try it at home" experiments.
 Operation Ouch!

 Working with Health Education England (HEE), The WOW Show was given access to Allied Health Professionals, the third largest professional group in the NHS.
 This programme gave students real-life encounters with newly qualified professionals, providing fresh perspectives on the world of work in the NHS.
 Wow!